 O.M.G.
 The hot weather is crazy!!!
-It’s been crazy melting, scorching hot and humid these past few weeks; and forecasters are promising us continued high temperatures in many parts of Malaysia until August.
+It’s been melting, scorching hot these past few weeks.
+And forecasters are promising us continued high temperatures in many parts of Malaysia until August.
 Minister of Natural Resources, Environment and Climate Change, Nik Nazmi Nik Ahmad has also warned us to expect hazy days in the coming months due to hot and dry weather.

 Filling our tummy with vegetables and fruits that have high water content such as cucumber and watermelon will help keep us hydrated.
 Fresh fruit salads are highly recommended.
 This will help maintain our body temperature.
 Remember to cut back (or better still avoid) oily, high-protein foods that can increase your body’s metabolic heat.

 Wear light and loose clothing made of natural materials such as cotton and linen as this allows good airflow, which helps sweat evaporate.
 Avoid thick or tight clothing as well as dark colours as these absorb heat.
-If outdoor activity is inevitable, wear a hat or umbrella and anti-glare sunglasses.
+If outdoor activity cannot be avoided, wear a hat or umbrella and anti-glare sunglasses.

 Use sunscreen SPF 15 or higher and follow the manufacturer’s instructions.
 Remember, SPF will protect ultraviolet (UV) sunshine but not from heat.
 Sunscreen and repellent insect can be used safely.
-Use SPF first, and after the insect repellant.
+Use SPF first, followed by the insect repellant.

 Take advantage of the power of cooling water.
 Fill a bucket or basin and soak your feet for a few minutes.
 Wet towels and bandanas may also have a cooling effect when worn on the shoulders or head.
 In addition, you can use spray bottles filled with water (such as spritzers) to refresh throughout the day.
 Remember, COOL showers or baths will help you to cool down.